moheqionglin/spring-security-demo/README.md

 # Project Description
-This Project use **spring boot** + **spring mvc** + **spring security** + **liquibase** + **h2** technology.
+If you want to see spring security detail description : could ses blog: [spring security源码深入剖析][11] This Project use **spring boot** + **spring mvc** + **spring security** + **liquibase** + **h2** technology.
 Functions like below:
 - Custom Pre-Auth Filter: When user login into this demo, it will give an Auth token into browser cookies。And when a request come to system, Pre-auth filter will convert token to User authentication info.